Effect of gravitational wave on shadow of a Schwarzschild black hole: Shadows casted by Schwarzschild black hole perturbed by gravitational wave

-In order to study quantitatively the deformation for the black hole shadow perturbed by the gravitational perturbation (\ref{dg}), we define two deviated parameters $\varepsilon_{o}$ and $\varepsilon_{e}$, which can describe the deviation strength of the perturbed shadows with odd $l$ and even $l$ from usual Schwarzschild black hole shadow respectively.
-Since the shadow in the odd $l$ case vibrates with time along the vertical direction, and then the deviated parameter $\varepsilon_{o}$ can be expressed as
+In order to study quantitatively the deformation of Schwarzschild black hole shadow perturbed by the gravitational perturbation (\ref{dg}), we define two deviated parameters $\varepsilon_{o}$ and $\varepsilon_{e}$, which can describe the deviation strength of the shadows from usual Schwarzschild black hole in the odd $l$ case and in the even $l$ case, respectively.
+Firstly, we must introduce four important points for shadow, the leftmost point ($x_{l}$, $y_{l}$), the rightmost point ($x_{r}$, $y_{r}$), the topmost point ($x_{t}$, $y_{t}$) and the bottommost point ($x_{b}$, $y_{b}$), where the coordinates ($x$, $y$) are the celestial coordinates (\ref{xd1}) in observer's sky.
+In the odd $l$ case, the center of shadow oscillates up and down with time along the vertical direction, and we found the leftmost point ($x_{l}$, $y_{l}$) and the rightmost point ($x_{r}$, $y_{r}$) oscillate with the shadow center, so the deviated parameter $\varepsilon_{o}$ could be defined as

-where $y_{t}$ and $y_{b}$ are the $y$ coordinates of the topmost and bottommost points in shadow, respectively. $r_{S}$ is the radius of Schwarzschild black hole shadow.
 The deviated parameter $\varepsilon_{o}$ is positive if black hole shadow shifts upward, but is negative if the shadow shifts downward.
-Since the shadow in the even $l$ case alternately stretches and shrinks along the vertical direction, and then the deviated parameter $\varepsilon_{e}$ can be defined as
+Since the shadow in the even $l$ case alternately stretches and squeezes along the vertical direction, and then the deviated parameter $\varepsilon_{e}$ could be defined as